JMarkstrom/yubikey-piv-lifecycle/README.md

 ## ℹ️ About
 The **yubikey-piv.py** script exemplifies how to use Python to perform YubiKey configuration and issuance.
-With regards to issuance, the script creates a CSR that, if issued, allows for authentication into Entra ID (Azure AD).
+With regards to issuance, the script creates a Certficate Signing Request (CSR) that, if issued, allows for authentication into Entra ID (Azure AD).

 <sub>Configuring a YubiKey using Python (example):<sub>
 ![](/images/configure-yubikey.gif)